milo-ucla/BobaBot/README.md

 ### boba?
 the bot will tell you if you should get boba
 ### boba
-the bot will tell you how much boba you have logged
+will increase your boba count by 1 and return your boba count
-### boba *integer*
+### boba count
-the bot will log you as having consumed *int* bobas.
-Accepts negative numbers.
-Default is 1.
+will return your boba count
 ### quote
 the bot will give you a motivational quote about boba.